 - The treatment you have applied for is included in the treatments provided by the public healthcare system in Finland.

 - It is not possible to arrange treatment for you in Finland within the time limits defined under the waiting times guarantee system.

 Kela decides on the application on the basis of the statement.
 If the public healthcare provider supports the granting of an authorisation, Kela grants a prior authorisation (form S2) that you should take with you to the place of treatment.

 You can receive reimbursement from Kela afterwards for medicine, travel and accommodation expenses in connection with treatment provided on the basis of prior authorisation.
 If the healthcare provider has considered that an accompanying person is necessary, it is also possible to receive reimbursement for the expenses of the accompanying person.
-Claim reimbursement from Kela on form Medical care expenses incurred abroad (SV 128e).
+Claim reimbursement from Kela on form Medical care expenses incurred abroad (SV 128e, PDF).

 You can also apply for authorisation afterwards if you have first paid all the costs yourself.
 Authorisation has to be granted afterwards if it would have been granted before the treatment.
 Apply for authorisation and reimbursements within 6 months of paying for the treatment.